 JB: We learned from 2007-09 that the swap lines are quite important.
 Obviously, it’s an international dollar funding issue, but we had standing swap lines with a number of major central banks around the world.
 The question was always, to what extent do you want to extend these swap line arrangements to other central banks, and we’ve come upon a good solution to that.
 We did extend to other central banks, but then in addition to that we created a facility where foreign entities can come directly to the New York Fed and swap out their Treasury securities for dollars.
 And this is a way to get dollar funding in other parts of the world where it’s needed, so that calmed markets quite a bit again.

-But I would emphasise, this is a financial crisis, and it’s really not centred on Wall Street or London or financial markets around the world.
+But I would emphasise, this is not a financial crisis, and it’s really not centred on Wall Street or London or financial markets around the world.
 This is definitely a health crisis.
-From an economics perspective, it’s an exogenous type of shock, and the goal here is to make this not morph into a financial crisis and make things much worse than they would otherwise be.
+From an economics perspective, it’s an exogenous shock, and the goal is to make this not morph into a financial crisis and make things much worse than they would otherwise be.
 And so far, we’re doing that, but it’s not really emanating from financial markets.
 In that sense, I think we’ve got good trading going on.
 We’ve got good price discovery going on.
 That part is working very well, at least so far.

-I would say also though, we cannot hit the pause button for very long in major economies around the world, and certainly not in the US.
+We cannot hit the pause button for very long in major economies around the world, and certainly not in the US.
 I think there is a 90-day shelf life on this policy, maybe a 120-day shelf life.
 After that, you can’t continue the shutdown policy because too many other things will start to happen.
 You’ll get business failures on a grand scale and you’ll be taking risk that you go into depression.
 I really don’t think you can go too long with this policy.
 The shutdown policy is rational at the beginning where the pandemic catches everybody by surprise, and you really need to get the disease under control.
 But this is not a risk-based policy.
 It’s a blanket type policy, where all economic entities except those deemed essential are supposed to cease activity, and the economy can’t behave like that.
 You’ve got all these businesses and non-profit entities that have no revenue stream whatsoever.
 They might have some cash on hand.
 They might have some other ways to survive for a while, but that can’t go on indefinitely.
 You’ll get too many business failures and you’ll really do lasting damage.

 We have to get away from the shutdown policy and towards something that is more about risk mitigation.
 We have lots of mortality risk around the economy and we have lots of ways of handling that mortality risk.
 A couple that I would like to mention are terrorism risk and traffic mortality risk.
 Both of those cases can be very dangerous.
 That doesn’t mean we shut the economy down.
 We take risk mitigating measures in order to control terrorism risk.
-We take risk mitigation measures to have traffic safety and to try to prevent fatalities there.
+We take risk mitigation measures to have traffic safety and prevent fatalities there.
 I think the same thing has to be true for this disease, or any other disease.
 You have to get more granular about exactly how you want to handle the mortality risk and work toward that type of policy.
 The shutdown policy is way too much of a blanket policy where we’re just going to shut everything down.
 That isn’t working from an economic point of view and can only be done at the earliest phases of the pandemic, but longer term we’re going to have to get a lot better at this.